DevMountain/Timeline/README.md

 3. Implement the `UITableViewDataSource` functions to display the search results.
     * note: For now you will only display `Post` objects as a result of a search.
 Use the `PostTableViewCell` to do so.

-#### Update Timeline Scene
+#### Update PostListTableViewController

-1. Add a function `setUpSearchController` that captures the `resultsController` from the Storyboard, instantiates the `UISearchController`, sets the `searchResultsUpdater` to self, and adds the `searchController`'s `searchBar` as the table's header view.
+1. In the PostListTableViewController.swift, add a function `setUpSearchController` that captures the `resultsController` from the Storyboard, instantiates the `UISearchController`, sets the `searchResultsUpdater` to self, and adds the `searchController`'s `searchBar` as the table's header view.
 2. Implement the `UISearchResultsUpdating` protocol `updateSearchResults(for searchController: UISearchController)` function.
 The function should capture the `resultsViewController` and the search text from the `searchController`'s `searchBar`, filter the local `posts` array for posts that match, assign the filtered results to the `resultsViewController`'s `resultsArray`, and reload the `resultsViewController`'s `tableView`.
     * note: Consider the communication that is happening here between two separate view controllers.
 Be sure that you understand this relationship.